ahmedjoubest/shiny-iac-infra/README.md

 rephrase the last line
 Please note that the Dockerfile is very simple and may need to be updated for production use.
 For example: [package management with `renv`](https://rstudio.github.io/renv/articles/docker.html), adding environment variables, setting up a non-root user, and other security best practices.
 - **CI/CD Pipeline**: While it may seem overkill, setting up a CI/CD pipeline to automate the build and deployment process is recommended.

+## Infrastructure Components and Configuration

+### AWS Resources and Security Details

+- The architecture leverages an internet-facing ALB with SSL termination to securely route incoming HTTPS traffic to an ECS Fargate-based service that hosts the Shiny app as a containerized service within a designated ECS cluster.

+- For security, the ALB has a dedicated security group open to the internet on port 443, while the ECS service security group restricts access to traffic solely from the ALB, ensuring controlled and secure access.

+- An SSL certificate is provisioned in ACM with DNS validation to secure the ALB and enable HTTPS traffic to the specified domain, including support for the `www` subdomain.

+- CloudWatch is configured for centralized log management, enabling efficient logging and monitoring of the Shiny app.